danielmntr/ghost-theme/README.md

 # Station to Station, a theme for Ghost.

-A minimalist theme for [Ghost](https://ghost.org/) by Daniel Monteiro.
+A minimalist blog theme for [Ghost](https://ghost.org/) by Daniel Monteiro.

 ***